Mindmore is proud to present a digital and paper version of the MMSE-NR3

-You can now watch the launch event, an open demo of how the digital version works and the legalities surrounding the MMSE-NR3 Swedish version below.
+You can now watch the launch event below, a demo of the digital version and an overview of the legal and regulatory framework for the MMSE-NR3 Swedish version.

 Possible to watch retrospectively